AngelOgwezzy/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints absolute path name of current directory
+script that changes the working directory to the user home directory